vhartman/vhartman.github.io/_posts/2024-03-15-inf-norm-sampling.md

             return pts
 ```

-The main difference between the batch-version and the normal version is that we make use of the numy vectorization much more.
+The main difference between the batch-version and the normal version is that we make use of the numpy vectorization much more.
 We can do many comparisons and generations of random numbers at the same time, and do not have to do it one by one.
 This runs the risk that we might generate too many samples if we choose the batch size too large.